WerDei/Server-Hats/README.md

 "glass",
 "tinted_glass",
 ```

+### shiftClickEquipping
+A boolean value.
+When set to `false`, prevents an allowed item from getting equipped in a head slot when shift-clicking it.

+By default, it is set to `false`.

 ## Known issues
 * While in multiplayer, players in creative mode cannot equip items to a helmet slot